JoaoCavalcanti15/ManagementMargarida/README.md

 To run the server, navigate to server directory on terminal and prompt 'npm start'.

 # Client
-To run the client, navigate to server directory on terminal and prompt 'npm start'.
+To run the client, navigate to server/app directory on terminal and prompt 'npm start'.

 PS: For running both server and client you need to prompt 'npm install' before, otherwise you won't have node_modules in the project's folder.